-Introduction - This course has been developed around a logical sequence of instructional topics to enable the student to think both anatomically and physiologically.
-The student will quickly realize that each module will be foundational for subsequent modules, although important on its own merits.
-The instructional modules are easy to identify on Blackboard in the "Course Content" folder.
+Introduction - This course has been developed around a logical sequence of instructional topics that enable the student to think anatomically and physiologically.
+The student will quickly realize that each lecture unit, although important on its own merits, will be foundational for subsequent units.
+The instructional units are easy to identify on Blackboard.
+To achieve the instructional goals, we meet twice weekly.
+During these times, we will consider topics associated with the scheduled modules.
+We will also have time set aside for laboratory exercises, lecture content delivery, and assessment.